szncerma/sajjanlamichhane.github.io/_pages/home.md

 #### `$whoami`

+I am Uddhav P. Gautam.
 I am currently working as a researcher in the Linux Kernel and eBPF space at Virginia Tech, where my focus is on exploring and improving various kernel components.
 My work includes developing eBPF-based tracing and profiling use cases, and instrumenting the kernel for both micro and macro benchmarking.
 I’ve also published a paper on eliminating eBPF tracing overhead on untraced processes.